Mulch Matters | Protect and Prepare for the Next Growing Season

 While it won’t host termites or nuisance pests, it also won’t host beneficial bugs.
 Nor does it improve your soil; in fact, it’s more likely to leach chemicals into your garden.
 Add to that the fact that it is flammable, and rubber is generally not recommended by landscapers as a mulch material.

 Pea gravel, however, makes a fine alternative to organic mulch.
 Not to be confused with regular gravel, pea gravel has a smooth, round shape and comes in various earthy tones.
 Its attractive appearance makes it a great choice for both garden beds and paths.
 While it won’t decompose, it will get hotter than organic mulch, so be careful with delicate plants.
 It also does best with some sort of edging to prevent it from escaping its borders over time.
+You can also check out Gravel Rock for Landscaping to use for your garden.

 How much mulch?